citp/privacy-policy-historical/l/lu/lux/luxology.com.md

   * Use gathered information to determine ways to customize and improve our site to fit the needs of our users.
   * Use cookies to store information about users so that we can remember information to make visiting our site a more personalized and enjoyable experience.
   * Use your registered email address to contact you regarding administrative issues with your account only if the information is specific to you and cannot be presented in any other manner.
   * Send important information and announcements about Luxology to your registered email address only if you have chosen to opt into the mailing list through your account preferences.
-If at any time you have problems with your preferences and wish to be removed from this service please send email to webmaster@luxology.net
+If at any time you have problems with your preferences and wish to be removed from this service [contact us](https://web.archive.org/support/contact.aspx?contact=Web).